SQL Server Reporting Services Introduction

 - Design: This is the place where we design our reports

-- Row Groups: To add a new group, or to Delete existing group.
-You can also use this window to change the properties of row group.
-I suggest you to refer Grouping in Table Report to understand these Row group settings.
+- Row Groups: To add a new group, or to Delete an existing group.
+You can also use this window to change the properties of a row group.
+I suggest you refer Grouping in Table Report to understand these Row group settings.

 SQL Server Reporting Services Development